-If the window glass encounters resistance above the middle of the window during automatic closing, it is immediately stopped and opened again.
+If the window glass encounters resistance during automatic closing, it is immediately stopped and opened again.

 In the event of closing difficulties due to frost or the like, operate the switch several times to close the window in stages.

 Operating windows from outside